 In 1918, the armistice that ended World War I came into force, bringing to an end four years of hostilities that saw 60,000 Canadians die at sea, in the air, and on foreign soil.
 “The war to end all wars” ended on the 11th hour of the 11th day of the 11th month.
 On that day each year, Canadians are asked to pause and remember the thousands of men and women who sacrificed their lives fighting for freedom and democracy during the First World War, the Second World War, the Korean War, in Afghanistan and in other areas of conflict or during peacekeeping missions.

 Everyone is encouraged to wear red to show support and appreciation for Canadian Armed Forces.

 When can poppies be worn daily?

-The official start of the Poppy Campaign and the distribution of poppies to the public is the last Friday of October, and runs until November 11.
+The official start of the Poppy Campaign and the distribution of poppies to the general public begin on the last Friday in October and run until November 11.
 Presentations of poppies to the Governor General and the lieutenant governors are made in advance of the official campaign start date.

 The lapel poppy may be worn throughout the whole of the remembrance period and is removed at the end of Remembrance Day.
-Many people place their poppy at the base of the cenotaph at the end of the Remembrance Day ceremony, as a sign of respect.
+Many people place their poppy at the base of the cenotaph, as a sign of respect, at the end of the Remembrance Day ceremony, which is also fully acceptable.

 Is it proper to wear a poppy to commemorative events at any point during the calendar year or should the poppy be worn only during the Poppy Campaign?